rexgraystone/cyberpunkShell/README.md

-LSH
+CyberpunkShell
 ===

-LSH is a simple implementation of a shell in C, and it is the subject of a tutorial on [my website][1].
+CyberpunkShell is a simple implementation of a shell in C, and it is the subject of a tutorial on [Stephen Brennan's website][1].
 It demonstrates the basics of how a shell works.
 That is: read, parse, fork, exec, and wait.
 Since its purpose is demonstration (not feature completeness or even fitness for casual use), it has many limitations, including: